zhibirc/keeps/checklist.md

 - [ ] choose optimal JWT secret key size, put it to the [file](.env)
 - [ ] add validators for environment variables
+- [ ] implement logging system with an ability to write *.log files

 ### Client